swastik-nandy/Image-Captioning-System/readme.md

 # 🧠 Barlow Twins + Transformer Decoder for Image Captioning

-## This project is part of an ongoing experimental research effort exploring how self-supervised visual features (via Barlow Twins) can be used effectively with Transformer-based decoders for image     captioning tasks.
-The encoder is built on EfficientNetV2-S, with a projection head during pretraining.
-The decoder is a custom Transformer stack.

 ⚠️ Note: This repository is not production-ready.
 It is under active development and research.
 I'm actively seeking guidance, feedback, and open to collaborations from the community.